ritza-co/ngrok-api-gateway-test-app/.ritza/GUIDE.md

 ![Dashboard](./assets/dashboard.png)

-Clicking on the endpoint that corresponds to the agent portal should show our agent portal:
+Clicking on the endpoint that corresponds to the portal service should show our portal service:

 ![Agent Portal](./assets/agent-portal.png)

-Clicking on the endpoint that corresponds to the auth service should show the traffic policy:
+Clicking on the endpoint that corresponds to the mission service should show the traffic policy:

 ![Traffic policy](./assets/auth-traffic-policy.png)

-And we can verfy this by going to the auth-service endpoint:
+And we can verfy this by going to the mission-service endpoint:

 ![](./assets/auth-service-sign-in.png)